 This post may contain affiliate links.
 Please read our Disclosure Policy.

 This gluten free cheese Danish recipe will be your new favorite breakfast!
-Don’t wait for a special occasion to make this; it should be made often!
+This isn’t just for special occasions—these danishes are too good not to enjoy anytime!
 When you bite into this sweet, delicious Danish, you will be shocked that there is no gluten in it.
 My gluten free pastry recipe has been a favorite of my readers for years, and I used it as the base for this recipe.

 Allergen Information: